 I recently bought a Leica M4-P, very recently in fact.
 It’s the funny thing with these Leica’s, they seem to inspire me to write about them fairly quickly, especially this one.
-Maybe it’s a self fulfilling prophecy, but one way or another, it has fit perfectly into the roll I hoped it would, and indeed gives me exactly the user experience I was hoping for…
+Maybe it’s a self-fulfilling prophecy, but one way or another, it has fit perfectly into the role I hoped it would, and indeed gives me exactly the user experience I was hoping for…

 The usual pre-amble…

-Unlike with most camera purchases, on this occasion I’ve had the opportunity to experience and play with two of the same camera.
-Whilst the camera that Alex has had is a little more tatty, I’m told that is was serviced around 4 years ago by Sherry Krauter.
+Unlike with most camera purchases, on this occasion, I’ve had the opportunity to experience and play with two of the same camera.
+Whilst the Leica M4-P that Alex has had is a little tattier, I’m told that is was serviced around 4 years ago by Sherry Krauter.
 My one was apparently kept in good order by the previous owner to the chap I bought it off, though hadn’t been serviced in at least ten years.
-To my mind there is a marked difference in how smooth the cameras feel.
-Mine feels very nice, Alex’s on the other hand feels as buttery smooth as I could imagine any Leica feeling.
+To my mind, there is a marked difference in how smooth the cameras feel.
+Mine feels very nice, Alex’s, on the other hand, feels as buttery smooth as I could imagine any Leica feeling.
 It might look a bit beaten up, but that is a lovely camera to use!
 It’s not that mine isn’t, had I no comparison I wouldn’t question the condition of mine at all, it’s just that Alex’s is that little bit smoother.

 As I said, I went for the Leica M4-P over the M6, mainly for cost reasons, but also for the departure from any reliance on batteries, but why not buy an M4-2?

-As you do, when researching a purchase, I did a lot of reading online before I got to the point of buying this camera.
-There seems to almost be two schools of thought, or at least two ways of regarding the M4-P. The first lumps (to be unnecessarily derogatory) it in with the M4-2, the second compares it more favourably with the M6.
-To me it seems the comparison with the M6 is a more fair one, at least when it comes to buying one now.
+As you do, when researching a purchase, I did a lot of reading online before I got to the point of buying the Leica M4-P. There seems to almost be two schools of thought or at least two ways of regarding the Leica M4-P. The first lumps (to be unnecessarily derogatory) it in with the M4-2, the second compares it more favourably with the M6.
+To me, it seems the comparison with the M6 is a more fair one, at least when it comes to buying one now.

-The criticism of the M4-2 seems to revolve around the fact that it was the first camera to use precision machined internal components rather than the picked-by-hand and adjusted brass components of before (M3, M2, M4 etc).
-This was a cost saving exercise that may or may not have caused issues for early M4-2’s; supposedly teething problems meant that some of the early cameras were apparently not up to scratch.
-If there were indeed issues, they were seemingly resolved by the time the M4-P was released.
-The M4-2 was also subjected to other cost saving production methods including use of more cost effective materials along side the most cost effective production methods, this was all done to produce an overall cheaper camera.
+The criticism of the M4-2 seems to revolve around the fact that it was the first camera to use precision-machined internal components rather than the picked-by-hand and adjusted brass components of before (M3, M2, M4 etc).
+This was a cost-saving exercise that may or may not have caused issues for early M4-2’s; supposedly teething problems meant that some of the early cameras were apparently not up to scratch.
+If there were indeed issues, they were seemingly resolved by the time the Leica M4-P was released.
+The M4-2 was also subjected to other cost-saving production methods including use of more cost-effective materials alongside the most cost-effective production methods, this was all done to produce an overall cheaper camera.

-It’s seems to me that the crux of the M4-P’s problem is purely it’s lack of meter.
-Most people looking for a meter-less Leica would probably choose an earlier model rather than go for the piggy in the middle – not quite a classic, not quite an M6 – M4-P. What this all means, in a roundabout way, is that to my mind, a good M4-P actually represents a bit of a bargain.
-Of course you could argue that they neither have the charm or design style of an early Leica or the functionality of a late one.
-But I prefer to take my rose tinted “bargain” viewpoint!
+It seems to me that the crux of the Leica M4-P’s problem is purely its lack of meter.
+Most people looking for a meter-less Leica would probably choose an earlier model rather than go for the piggy in the middle – not quite a classic, not quite an M6 – M4-P. What this all means, in a roundabout way, is that to my mind, a good Leica M4-P actually represents a bit of a bargain.
+Of course, you could argue that they neither have the charm or design style of an early Leica or the functionality of a late one.
+But I prefer to take my rose-tinted “bargain” viewpoint!

 But seriously though, is the Leica M4-P actually any good?